Performance

 8 ~1x app memory ~8x app memory

-On Python 3.14t, all workers share the same interpreter, the same application object, and the same frozen configuration.
-Immutable data requires zero synchronization.
+On Python 3.14t, workers share the same interpreter, application object, and frozen server configuration.
+Pounce keeps request-local mutable state separate from shared server-owned objects.

 Compression